C# 8: Nullable Reference Types

 }

-You can also do the opposite.
-A property can disallow null in the setter but may return a nullable value in the getter.
+The opposite is also possible: a property can disallow null in the setter but return a nullable value in the getter.

 C#